 Coltrane's famously difficult jazz classic Giant Steps "pushes the envelope" of the chromatic classical domain.
 In music notation, it presents as an example of successive classical modes.
-It's famously difficult because the modes (all Ionian) have home tonics from distant scales (the scales differ by 4 notes, the "giant steps"), and the changes are rapid.
+It's famously difficult because it moves between Ionian tonics G (1 sharp), B (4 sharps) and Eb (3 flats) that differ from each other by 4 notes (the "giant steps"), and the changes are rapid.
 It's simpler than it looks for several reasons.
 The core harmony is composed of 3 tritones in rotation, with the same fifo always morphed from each.
 The melody line is a symmetric mashup of the 3 fifos, with a couple of passing notes added that break the symmetry to give an 8-note melody scale.
-The home tonic of the melody scale is different from any of the Ionian tonics and it's the only tonic of the piece.
+The home tonic of the melody scale is F# (5 sharps), a half tone below Ionian tonic G.

 The chart shown below is an annotated Sibelius copy of a fake-book chart (The Real Book, 6th Edition, Hal-Leonard).
-Notice first that the chord sequence suggests a succession of Ionian modes of tonics G (one sharp), B (4 sharps) and Eb (3 flats) that differ from each other by four notes, and the melody line has a home tonic a half tone above one of the these tonics (F#).

-Relative to the home tonic, the three Ionian tritones are represented by anchors O, L and M for tonics Eb, G and B. The core tritone-fifo sequences of the classical modes are O-P, L-I and M-M in these terms.
+The chord sequence determines the succession of Ionian modes just described.
+Relative to the home tonic F#, the Ionian tritones of these modes are anchored by L, O and M. The core tritone-fifo sequences of the classical modes are O-P, L-I and M-M in these terms.
 These core sequences normally imply parallel classical modes but the modes are actually not part of this picture because notes of the melody line are cherry picked from them to provide a rather simple melody scale formed only of the notes of the 3 fifos plus a couple of passing notes.

 The melody scale is determined by the outlined arpeggios of the GM7 and EbM7 chords in the opening bars.
-The chords are (P)I and P(M) in building-block terms, where the parentheses identify completion fifos for the core I and P fifos.
+The chords are (P)1 and P(M) in building-block terms, where the parentheses identify completion fifos for the core 1 and P fifos.
 Normally, core-completion fifos are left implicit in core anchor lines, but making them explicit here is important because the notes of the completion fifos determine the PMI melody scale, which is a 6-note, atonal, augmented scale morphed from the tritones of the 6-note, atonal, whole-tone scale OML.

+The details are summarized next in tabular form (as before, \ identifies chord roots).
 The PMI scale is called "augmented" because its 5th note is a half tone above the pitch center.
 The tritones determine the harmony and melody but are absent from the PMI scale (only one note from each is in the scale).
 Actually, the scale is a mashup of all three major seventh chords but the BM7 arpeggio is not in the melody line and would add no new notes if it was.
 Melody notes p3 and 7 are ornamental passing notes relative to this scale.
 Identifying them as such is useful because, as actual scale notes they would form extra tritones R and I with scale notes 6 and 4.
-Tritone R is equivalent to 0 and tritone I to M in the sense that they morph into the same fifos, but explicitly adding them would add symbolic clutter that would require interpretation, without adding compensating insight).
+Tritone R is equivalent to O and tritone I to M in the sense that they morph into the same fifos, but explicitly adding them would add symbolic clutter that would require interpretation, without adding compensating insight).

-Here is a skeleton summary of the piece, showing only the core building blocks above the staff (the plus signs are placeholders for fifos to be added from context).
-It's worthwhile for this piece showing the pivot points offset from the main line.
+Here is a skeleton summary of the piece, showing only the core building blocks above the melody line (the plus signs are placeholders for fifos to be added from context).
+It's worthwhile for this piece to show the pivot points offset up or down from the main melody line.